-Un-excused Absences: Any absence from class that does not meet the listed excused criteria is un-excused.
+Unexcused Absences: Any absence from class that does not meet the listed excused criteria is unexcused.
 A zero will be given the day of an unexcused absence.

-School Approved Absences: Absences approved by the school for field trips, athletic events, school-related programs and activities will not count towards a student's semester absence total.
+School Approved Absences: Absences approved by the school for field trips, athletic events, school-related programs and activities will NOT count towards a student's semester absence total.
+The code will be listed as "AS" on the daily school attendance.